Biochemistry Student Association

 The Biochemistry Student Association (BSA) strives to create an environment where both graduate students and post-doctoral fellows have a base of support within the department.
 We hope to accomplish this by enhancing the academic experience of graduate school/post-doc fellowships with opportunities for exchanging scientific thought in a supportive environment, participating in public speaking/presenting events at our bi-monthly colloquium and annual student symposium, and networking through seminar presentations and small group interactions with invited guests.
 Additionally, we seek to promote a collaborative environment among members of the department (students, fellows, and faculty) with a variety of social events.
 We also provide academic support for younger graduate students by helping them prepare for their qualifying exams by setting up mock exams.
 Overall, the BSA seeks to expand the experiences of students, fellows, and even the faculty in our department.

-Qualifying Exam Committee – Jessica Collins and Yelena Perevalova
+- Qualifying Exam Committee – Vincent Yao and Mengahan Mei

-Social Media Committee – Kaitlyn Browning and Lindsey Guerin
+- Social Media Committee – Kaitlyn Browning, Lindsey Guerin, and Emma Vontalge

 - Assist with qualifying exam preparation for second years in the department, including organizing mock qualifying exams